Free California LLC Filings Are Over

 • Professional Licenses: Obtain professional licenses if your business requires specialized licenses, such as a contractor’s license or a medical license.
 These are specific to certain professions.

 • Environmental Permits: Obtain environmental permits if your business affects the environment, such as a permit for air or water pollution.
-This ensures compliance with environmental regulations.
+This helps ensure compliance with environmental regulations.

 The exact cost of these permits varies depending on your business location and your industry.
 You should also keep in mind that you might need to renew these permits on a regular basis.
 When you first apply, be sure to inquire about the initial application fee and the renewal fees so there aren’t any surprises.